 - The planning committee will meet twice a month to plan the program, create action steps and discuss the curriculum.

-- Troop leaders will feel equipped to facilitate the Girl Scout program and manage their troop with ease and skill.
+- Troop leaders will feel equipped to facilitate the Girl Scout program and manage their troops easily and skillfully.

 Remember: This is a sample program designed to give you ideas.
 Please do not copy it.